-- the current uses of land and resources for traditional purposes, including, but not limited to: - ✓ any effects on resources (fish, wildlife, birds, plants or other natural resources) used for traditional uses (e.g. hunting, fishing, trapping, collection of medicinal plants, use of sacred sites); - ✓ any effects of alterations to access into the areas used for traditional uses, including development of new roads, deactivation or reclamation of access roads and changes to waterways that affect navigation; - ✓ any effects on cultural value or importance associated with traditional uses or areas affected by the project (e.g. inter-generational teaching of language or traditional practices, communal gatherings); - ✓ how project construction timing correlates to the timing of traditional practices, and any potential impacts resulting from overlapping periods; - ✓ the regional value of traditional use of the project area and the anticipated effects to traditional practice of the Aboriginal group, including alienation of lands from Aboriginal traditional use; - ✓ indirect effects such as avoidance of the area by Aboriginal peoples due to increased disturbance (e.g. noise, presence of workers); and - ✓ an assessment of the potential to return affected areas to pre-disturbance conditions to support traditional practices. - human health, considering, but not limited to potential changes in air quality, quality and availability of country foods, drinking water quality, and noise exposure.
-When risks to human health due to changes in one or more of these components are predicted, a complete Human Health Risk Assessment (HHRA) examining all exposure pathways for pollutants of concern may be necessary to adequately characterize potential risks to human health; - socio-economic conditions, including but not limited to; - \checkmark the use of navigable waters; - ✓ commercial fishing, hunting, trapping, and gathering activities; - \checkmark commercial outfitters and recreational use. - physical and cultural heritage, and structure, site or thing of historical, archaeological, paleontological or architectural significance to Aboriginal groups, including, but not limited to: - ✓ the loss or destruction of physical and cultural heritage; - ✓ changes to access to physical and cultural heritage; and - ✓ changes to the cultural value or importance associated with physical and cultural heritage.
+- the current uses of lands and resources for traditional purposes, including, but not limited to: - ✓ any effects on resources (fish, wildlife, birds, plants or other natural resources) used for traditional uses and on the activities associated with the resources exploitation (for example, hunting, fishing, trapping, collection of medicinal plants, use of sacred sites);

+- ✓ any effects of alterations to access into the areas used for traditional uses, including development of new roads, deactivation or reclamation of access roads and changes to waterways that affect navigation; - ✓ any effects on cultural value or importance associated with traditional uses or areas affected by the project (for example, inter-generational teaching of language or traditional practices, communal gatherings); - ✓ how project construction timing interacts with the timing of traditional practices, and any potential impacts resulting from overlapping periods; - ✓ the regional value of traditional use of the project area and the anticipated effects to traditional practice of the Aboriginal group, including alienation of lands from Aboriginal traditional use; - ✓ effects from avoidance of the area by Aboriginal peoples due to increased disturbance (e.g. noise, light, presence of workers, etc.); - ✓ an assessment of the potential to return areas affected by the project to pre-disturbance conditions to support traditional practices. - human health, considering, but not limited to potential changes in air quality, potential (or perceived) contamination of country foods, drinking water quality, and noise exposure.
+When risks to human health due to changes in one or more of these components are predicted, a complete Human Health Risk Assessment (HHRA) examining all exposure pathways for pollutants of concern may be necessary to adequately characterize potential risks to human health; - socio-economic conditions, including potential effects on: - ✓ the use of navigable waters; - ✓ commercial fishing, hunting, trapping, and gathering activities; - ✓ commercial outfitters and recreational use. - physical and cultural heritage, structure, site or thing of historical, archaeological, paleontological or architectural significance to Aboriginal groups, including, but not limited to: - \checkmark the loss or destruction of physical and cultural heritage; - ✓ changes to access to physical and cultural heritage; - ✓ changes to landscape or cultural landscapes.

-Other effects of changes to the environment on Aboriginal peoples should be reflected as necessary.
+Other effects of changes to the environment on Aboriginal peoples should be reported as necessary.